Skip to main content

 In an enterprise setting, this should be inverted.
 The loop already exists, and the model must be inserted into that loop as a component.

-Bendover enforces this separation through a deterministic orchestrator.
+Mystro enforces this separation through a deterministic orchestrator.
 During execution, the agent is restricted to single-action turns.
 The loop requires the agent to output a body-only script.
 C# (CSX) was chosen for this action surface because its strong typing provides rigorous compile-time validation boundaries and reliable Abstract Syntax Tree (AST) parsing before execution.
 While the current architecture enforces a single-action constraint to establish strict observability baselines, the system will evolve to support multi-step scripting against the toolkit as it matures.

 The orchestrator aggressively validates the script using the AST parser to ensure it contains exactly one action, no markdown fences, and no unapproved directives.